Energy Systems (ES) Division Best Paper Award

 • The winning Best Student Paper will be selected based on a combined score of paper and presentation.

-• Recognition at the Annual Conference & Expo Awards Ceremony (first place only):
+• Recognition at the ES Town Hall Meeting at Annual Conference

-• Recognition on the ES website and in the newsletter
+• Recognition on ES webpage and in the newsletter

 For questions, please contact Amy Straub